chzjuou/chzjuou.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Osaka University
+  - name: The University of Osaka
     url: https://www.osaka-u.ac.jp/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotic manipulation, novel object grasping and visual processing.
+bio: My research interests include robotic manipulation, dexterous grasping and visual processing.

 # Interests to show in About widget
 interests: